From Star Wars to Marvel, licensed video games are becoming more ambitious. Here’s why.

 Making of a deal

 Electronic Arts reportedly has grossed a whopping $3 billion in revenue from all its Star Wars games, including those before its exclusivity deal.
 Despite EA shipping only a handful of Star Wars blockbusters on console during the exclusivity contract, canceled projects like “Project Ragtag” from Visceral and adding controversial microtransactions to “Star Wars Battlefront II,” both EA and Disney consider the partnership a success — and have the sales numbers to show it.
-Both “Star Wars Battlefront” games sold approximately 33 million copies.
+EA’s “Star Wars Battlefront” games collectively sold approximately 33 million copies.
 The EA mobile game “Galaxy of Heroes” is a billion-dollar entity.

 Disney declined to say how much EA paid for the Star Wars exclusivity deal.
 According to Caplan, generally the most expensive licensing he’s seen was upward of $40 million, and the lowest, particularly for lesser known or newer IPs, was around $100,000.